christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 either to retrofit history to align with the Bible, due to conflicts between the Vatican and the Eastern Byzantine Church, or for profit.

+'Ῥούμα (Rhouma) is documented district in Crimea during the Byzantine period.
+This is not a coincidence.
+This is the core toponym.
+The root of Rome is not Latin.
+It is the Greek letter Rho (Ῥ), often used to transcribe foreign "R-" sounds, particularly from Iranian/Scythian languages.
+"Ruma" (Rome) = "Place of the Dragon".
+This is seen in the Rha (Volga) river which was seen as a great serpent of the earth to the Scythians.

+Rhouma in Crimea was the original power center.
+Rome on the Tiber in Italy was a Western military-administrative garrison named after the core.
+Then the Roman (Constantinople-on-the-Bosporus), centered on Constantinople/Bosporus river in modern day Istanbul, was the "third Rome" (Basileía Rhōmaíōn).

 The area of modern-day Istanbul was once called 'Basileía tôn Rhômaíôn' ('Kingdom of the Romans') and the people of that region called themselves Rhōmaîoi (Romans).
-Historians assume that region got it's name after Roman colonization, but why?
-Every romance language based on Latin underwent a linguistic evolution except Romanian, which is the closest language to classical Latin.
-Could it be that the original Romans hailed from Romania and then moved south to Anatolia?
-A substantial part of Byzantine coinage from two millennia ago boasts inscriptions in Latin and not in Greek, including the Asander of Bosphorus coin above.

-This is why the Ottomans called themselves "Rum" (Rome).
+This is why the Ottomans called themselves "Rum" (Rhome).
 They knew exactly what they were the heirs to.
 The Ottomans also called the Balkans "Rumeli", or "Land of the Romans".
+This is also why every romance language based on
+Latin underwent a linguistic evolution except Romanian, which is the closest language to classical Latin.
+Bwcause it was the original "Latin".
+A substantial part of Byzantine coinage from two millennia ago boasts inscriptions in Latin and not in Greek, including the Asander of Bosphorus coin above.

 Rome in Italy was real, but it was a province, a frontier military district (Limes) of the true Empire based on the Bosphorus.
 It was never the center of power it was made out to be.
 Its "fall" was the loss of central control from the East and the rise of local Gothic/Sarmatian warlords (Theodoric, etc.) who still tried to cloak themselves in the legitimacy of the Eastern Koryllis.